OrlandoSanchez11/Group32-ShoppingCart-Project/README.md

 MySQL Workbench or any MySQL client tool
 NetBeans IDE or any Java development environment Database Setup
-Open MySQL Workbench and execute the provided SQL script (script.sql) included in the application folder to set up the database schema and tables.
+Open MySQL Workbench and execute the provided SQL script (MySQLcode) included in the application folder to set up the database schema and tables.
 Modify the database connection details in the Java code (MyConnection.java) to match your MySQL server configurations (hostname, username, password, database name).
 Running the Application
 Open the project in NetBeans or your preferred Java IDE.